-The safest answer here is that it depends.
-If you are renting, you should consider investing in renter’s insurance.
 As a homeowner, your homeowner’s insurance may or may not cover the water damage from your air conditioner.

 Whether or not you’re covered all depends on the reason for the water damage.
-If your air conditioner water damage was deemed accidental, then your insurance policy will likely cover the costs directly related to it.
+If your air conditioner’s water damage was deemed accidental, then your insurance policy will likely cover the costs directly related to it.
 If you have mold damage in addition to water damage, however, you might not be so lucky.
 Mold damage is generally not covered by insurance because it stems from neglect on the homeowner’s part.
 In the case of mold, you will need to work closely with your insurance agent to determine what is and isn’t covered.